governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-layers.md

 - evidence
 - use in analysis, synthesis, and decision-making

+## Page 1 as a layer-domain table of contents

+The layers diagram is not a simple entity list like the other model pages.
+Instead, it gives a compact first-pass **table of contents** for how the whole knowledge domain is structured.

+An exhaustive first-pass TOC from the diagram is:

+1. **Primary layer stack**
+   - L0 Conceptual
+   - L1 Logical
+   - L2 Physical
+2. **Knowledge-to-data gradient**
+   - Knowledge
+   - Semantic
+   - Information
+   - Data
+3. **Organisational use activities**
+   - Decision-making
+   - Synthesizing
+   - Analysing
+   - Summarising
+   - Organising
+   - Collecting
+4. **Secondary framing view**
+   - Architecture

+That TOC matters because it shows the page is doing more than naming layers.
+It is also showing a gradient of representational form and a gradient of organisational use.
+So the diagram is already trying to connect meaning, structure, implementation, and practical activity in one reading frame.

 ## How the layered structure should be understood

 The diagram is doing two things at once.